Online MBA Program in International Business

 - Researching international market opportunities and providing analysis to upper management.

 PayScale states that the average annual salary for international sales and marketing managers is $80,0042.
-The U.S. Bureau of Labor Statistics predicts that employment of sales managers will increase by 5%3.
+The U.S. Bureau of Labor Statistics predicts that sales managers’ employment will increase by 5%3.

 Operations managers oversee their company’s production of goods or services.
 They are often in charge of departments such as purchasing, manufacturing, warehousing, and budgeting.
 These professionals ensure compliance with safety and environmental regulations.
 In addition to meeting regularly with company staff, they may negotiate with government officials and labor union representatives.